-- \$ C_Q is the contribution rate applicable at the time of payment - \$ C_c is the contribution rate applicable at the time of the original consent
+\$ C_Q is the contribution rate applicable at the time of payment

+\$ C_c is the contribution rate applicable at the time of the original consent

-The current contributions are published by council and are available from council offices.
-Should the council not validly publish the applicable contribution rates, the rate applicable will be calculated in accordance with the rate prevailing in the previous quarter.
+The current contributions are published by council and are available on the Council's website or by contacting Council.
+Should the council not validly publish the applicable contribution rates, the rate applicable will be calculated in accordance with the rate prevailing in the previous guarter.

-2.14 Are there allowances for existing development?
+2.13 Are there allowances for existing development?

-Contributions will be levied according to the estimated increase in demand.
 An amount equivalent to the contribution attributable to any existing (or approved) development on the site of a proposed new development will be allowed for in the calculation of contributions.
-In assessing the contribution of existing development the following occupancy rates / work space ratios will be used: